ansible-collections/ansible-inclusion/README.md

 # ansible-inclusion
-Requests to include new collections into the ansible package
+Requests to include new collections into the ansible package.

+All new collections submitted for inclusion must satisfy the [Collection Requirements](https://github.com/ansible-collections/overview/blob/main/collection_requirements.rst).
+If there are any questions, feel free to ask for clarifications in the discussion described below and / or in the `#ansible-community` IRC channel.

 Add a new Discussion with the Category: `New collection review`.
 Please include the following information:

-* Link to the galaxy page for the collection
+* Link to the galaxy page for the collection and to the collection repository.
-* Any github ids that should be notified if there's an issue with the collection and the bug tracker has not yielded information
+* Any GitHub IDs that should be notified if there is an issue with the collection and the bug tracker has not yielded information.
+  In case the repository is not on GitHub, please provide email addresses.
+* Re-check that your collection satisfies the [Collection Requirements](https://github.com/ansible-collections/overview/blob/main/collection_requirements.rst).
+* Put a comment "The collection satisfies all the requirements and is ready for review" in the discussion.